couchbaselabs/docs-ng/content/sync-gateway/sg-5100-sync-function.markdown

 * `oldDoc`

 If the document has been saved before, the revision that is being replaced is available here.
 In the case of a document with a conflicting revision, the provisional winning revision is passed as the `oldDoc` parameter.
+If the document is being deleted, there is a `_deleted` property whose value is true.

 ### Sync Function Calls